In “Where the Dead Sit Talking,” a Native American Teen Searches for Home

 Where the Dead Sit Talking is a dark, twisting, emotional novel about a teenage Cherokee boy dislocated in the foster care system.
 Sequoyah has moved around to many homes, sometimes living in shelters while waiting in the in-between, not ever fitting in where he is placed.
 And then he is placed with the Troutts who have two other foster children, Rosemary and George.
 Like him, Rosemary is yet another American Indian child in the foster care system, trying to connect to a home.

 The novel holds a difficult dialogue on intergenerational trauma, the effects of separating children from their Nations, and the perilous outcomes if we do not make urgent changes to the systems forcing American Indians to assimilate and disconnect.
-This may be set in the past, however, the same cycles exist today, showing that we have not yet learned the necessary lessons to interrupt the trauma.
+This may be set in the past, but the same cycles exist today, showing that we have not yet learned the necessary lessons to interrupt the trauma.

 Melissa Michal: What was the origin of the novel?

 Brandon Hobson: It started with thinking about my previous work experience in social work.
 I worked for about seven years with delinquent and deprived kids and saw a common theme of a struggle with identity and a tendency toward obsession that I found really fascinating.
 At the same time, I also knew I wanted to write something from my Native culture.
-So I knew that having worked with Native kids in both delinquent and deprived environments that that was an avenue that I wanted to explore, specifically with my tribe which is the Cherokee nation.
+So I knew, having worked with Native kids in both delinquent and deprived environments, that that was an avenue that I wanted to explore, specifically with my tribe which is the Cherokee nation.
 So I wanted to focus thinking about Indigenous youth in the foster care system.
 So that’s kind of where it all started.
 And the idea of “What is home?” is the important question I wanted to begin with.

-So many of these kids struggle with that question of not knowing where their home is, right, because so many of these kids are shuffled around from shelter to shelter from foster placement to foster placement.
+So many of these kids struggle with that question of not knowing where their home is, because so many of these kids are shuffled around from shelter to shelter from foster placement to foster placement.
 So they don’t know where they’re going to be that next night and so forth.
 So that question also goes back to the historical significance of the Trail of Tears which is one of the worst events in US history which when people were removed from Georgia and North Carolina, people were faced with that very question, “What is home?”